smclab/openk9/js-packages/docs-website/docs/openk9-prerequisites.md

 where:

-* expose the RabbitMQ console as "rabbitmq.demo.openk9.local".
-In order to use this hostname you have to register it in my hosts file
+* expose the RabbitMQ console as *rabbitmq.demo.openk9.local*.
+In order to use this hostname to register it in my hosts file

-* provide both http and https access (using the self-signed certificates produced by the cert-manager)
+* provide both http and https access(using the self-signed certificates produced by the cert-manager)

 * use the headless service to get the IPs of the pods and allow Traefik to apply its load-balanciong logics.

-At this point, after updating the hosts file, if you open a browser on "http://rabbitmq.demo.openk9.local" you should access the console.
+At this point, after updating the hosts file, open browser on [http://rabbitmq.demo.openk9.local](http://rabbitmq.demo.openk9.local) you should access the console.

 ## PostgreSQL v13.x